Raku-Steering-Council/Papers/papers/coc_incident_response_guide.md

 CAT's response.

 Barring extraordinary circumstances, the CAT will act on all reports within 72 hours of first receiving the report.
-The CAT will act by majority vote and, if practicable, should hold a synchronous meeting (e.g., a video call) with at least 3 attendees to vote on its action.
-However, due to the importance of promptly responding to reports, the CAT may also act via asynchronous discussion and voting (e.g., over email).
-If it does so, it may set a deadline after which failure to cast an explicit vote will be treated as an abstention.
+Due to the importance of promptly responding to reports, the CAT may act via either synchronous meetings or via asynchronous discussion/voting (e.g., over email).
+The CAT should attempt to act by consensus but, when consensus cannot be reached, it may act by simple majority vote.

+To enable prompt responses, CAT members should strive to be generally responsive or to communicate that they are unavailable to respond to a particular incident and are therefore abstaining.
+If a CAT member does not respond to the discussion of an incident within 48 hours, they can be treated as abstaining from any vote on that incident.
+If a vote occurs after some discussion, CAT members may set a reasonable deadline after which non-responses will be treated as abstentions from that vote.

 Investigating the Incident
 --------------------------